wyounas/wyounas.github.io/_posts/2025-02-24-a-simple-program-whose-proof-isnt-for-knuth.md

     k := j;
 ```

-Following shows a dry run of P2 on the input n = 8132.
-Value of _s_ and _t_ in the table show their updated values as they would be at the end of each iteration.
+The following is a dry run of Program P2 on the input $n = 8132$.
+The values of s and t shown in the table reflect their updated state at the end of each iteration.

 | Iteration | d[j] | s | t |
 |---|---|---|---|---|